marco9446/usefulScripts/README.md

 # usefulScripts

+This repository contains a list of scripts that simplify my daily routine

-- [pdfScript](./pdfScript/) Simple cli script that allow you to merge pdf files or create handouts with lines to take notes.
+- [pdfScript](./PdfScript/) Simple cli script that allow you to merge pdf files or create handouts with lines to take notes.
-- [twrpCrowler](./twrpCrowler/) Script that notify you via pushbullet when a new version of the TWRP recovery has been released
+- [AutoSync](./AutoSync/) Automatically synchronize folders when external drives are mounted.